Nigeria mourns a major bank CEO killed in California helicopter crash

 “His legacy of excellence and compassion will continue to inspire us all,” the statement said.

-Wigwe's death is “a terrible blow” for Nigeria and Africa’s banking industry, Nigerian presidential spokesman Bayo Onanuga wrote on X. “Wigwe had a big vision to make Access Holdings (the parent company) Africa’s biggest, with all the unquenchable thirst for acquisitions,” Onanuga added.
+Wigwe's death is “a terrible blow” for Nigeria and Africa’s banking industry, Nigerian presidential spokesman Bayo Onanuga wrote on X. “Wigwe had a big vision to make Access Holdings Africa’s biggest, with all the unquenchable thirst for acquisitions,” Onanuga added.

 Wigwe’s interests also spanned the education sector.
 His private university, founded in Nigeria’s oil-rich Niger Delta region where he was from, is scheduled to open in September.
 Last year he said the university was “an opportunity for me to give back to society.”